eurostat/NLP4Stat/Use case A/Use Case A Graphical exploration/R Shiny files/R Shiny application.md

 The application also includes some filters in the side bar, for the selection of a particular year as the year of last update, for the filtering by keyword in the article titles and for the filtering by keyword in the article abstracts.

-The input to the application is the data with the SE articles information, produced by a Python notebook currently named *Use Case A prepare data_v2.ipynb*, which is actually the one used in the Faceted search[^1], except for a very small change.
+The input to the application is the data with the SE articles information, produced by a Python notebook currently named *Use Case A prepare data_v2_rev_Jan2022.ipynb* (revised on January 2022), which is actually the one used in the Faceted search[^1], except for a very small change.
 This small change is shown below in the lines in bold.

 ...